KNKI

 During the scene, one partner may say "no" or "stop" as part of the agreed-upon roleplay — but the real stop signal (the safe word) is always respected instantly.
 The moment either person uses the safe word, the scene ends.
 No questions asked.

-The key difference from real non-consent: every single element has been discussed, negotiated, and agreed upon.
-CNC is advanced power exchange built on deep trust.
+The key difference from real non-consent: every single element has been discussed, negotiated, and agreed upon in advance.
+CNC is advanced power exchange built on a foundation of deep, demonstrated trust.

 Research in Sexuality & Culture (2025) found CNC exists in a complex space between normalization and transgression.
 A 2025 study found about 10% of college students who engage in kink have participated in CNC.